~16 min left

 • Underestimating module dependencies.
 Activating "just one more app" can cascade into unexpected schema changes.

 • Choosing a low-cost partner without portfolio depth.
-Odoo's partner ecosystem is wider but more variable in quality than NetSuite's.
+Odoo's partner ecosystem is wider but more variable than NetSuite's.

-• Treating the open source nature as license to over-customize.
-Heavy modifications quickly turn into upgrade nightmares at version transitions.
+• Treating open source as license to over-customise.
+Heavy modifications turn into upgrade nightmares at version transitions.

 • No audit-grade testing.
-Without strict UAT, financial discrepancies appear post-go-live.
+Without strict UAT, financial discrepancies surface post-go-live.

 Why NetSuite Implementations Take Longer

-• Multi-entity setup (OneWorld) adds weeks of configuration per subsidiary.
+• Multi-entity setup (OneWorld) adds weeks per subsidiary.

 • Modules are deeply interlinked — partial implementation is harder.

-• SuiteScript developer lead times are usually longer than Python.
+• SuiteScript developer lead times are longer than Python.

-• Stricter testing requirements due to forced upgrades.
+• Stricter testing cycles required because of forced upgrades.

 2. Wrong implementation partner.
-Always interview the actual consultants on your project.
+Always interview the actual consultants on your project — see partner vs vendor-direct.

 3. Trying to launch all modules on day one.
-Phase your rollout: Finance → Operations → CRM → Advanced.
+Phase your rollout — see big bang vs phased vs modular.

-4. Over-customization before adopting standard flows.
-Both platforms have more out-of-the-box capability than most realize.
+4. Over-customisation before adopting standard flows.
+Both platforms have more out-of-the-box capability than most teams realise.

 5. Inadequate executive sponsorship.
-ERP failure is rarely technical; it's always organizational.
+ERP failure is rarely technical; it's almost always organisational.
+See why ERP implementations fail.

 NetSuite Wins For